How to Hang Drywall in a Mobile Home

 Use self-adhesive fiberglass drywall tape to cover the joints.
 Apply a thick layer of drywall jointing compound over the tape using a 6-inch taping knife, applying more pressure towards the edges to feather the compound and allow to dry.
 Try to get the joints as flat and smooth as possible, however, any roughness can be sanded away when completely dry.
 Carry on applying the tape and compound to all the joints.
 Cover the screw heads with drywall compound to fill the depressions.
 Once the joints have dried, apply a second coat of compound using a 12-inch taping knife, feathering the edges as before.
 Any knife marks can be smoothed out by wiping over the joint with a damp sponge once the compound has begun to set.

 Once all the drywall is complete, re-install all the outlet and wall switch covers.
-Any molding and baseboards that can’t re-installed will need to be completely replaced.
+Any molding and baseboards that can’t be re-installed will need to be completely replaced.